mhaeusser/JavaPlayfield/README.md

 # JavaPlayfield
-Small test classes to experiment mainly with the new Java 8 features like lambda expressions and streams.
+Various sub-projects to play with Java features like generics and the features introduced in Java 8.

+See the README.md files there.